 #8 It’s the Most Populous Country in Africa

 With more than 170 million people living in this beautiful country, Nigeria is the most populous country in Africa.
 You will have a chance to meet a bunch of great people there.
-Nigerians are very opened and friendly.
+Nigerians are very open and friendly.
 So, don’t be shy and get to know them!

 #9 Nigeria Has Jaw-Droppingly Beautiful Landscapes